 |As some of you

-may remember, I run an online business selling flown
+may remember, for many years I ran an online business selling flown space

-space memorabilia.
-Several times a year I take a stand at Duxford Airshow:
+memorabilia.
+Several times a year I took a stand at Duxford Airshow: as

-as well as being a great venue for selling, it's also a terrific place to
+well as being a great venue for selling, it's also a terrific place to meet

 In the Summer of 2012 Nigel, a farmer from Devon, came into our stand with his wife for a look around.
 As often happens, our casual chat turned into a discussion about the possibilities of life elsewhere in the cosmos and, having reassured himself that I was a receptive audience, the farmer shared an experience that had occurred some years before.